retypeapp/retype/configuration/project.md

 ### maxResults

 === maxResults : `number`
 Max number of search results to render.
-Defualt is `20`.
+Default is `20`.

 ```yml
 search: